-In this new series of paintings from Gendel, the work allegorizes their own making.
+In this new series of work from Gendel, the paintings allegorizes their own making.
 Cared for, messed-with, messed-up, elegant, and sometimes flailing into existence, they foreground their limitations and possibilities in depiction, color, and material, and, in doing so, implicate the role of the painter and viewer in an unfolding narrative that never quite folds.
-At the same time, Gendel's narrative digs deeper, hinting at a perverse historicity of painting and such tropes as the "new woman"
+At the same time, Gendel's narrative digs deeper, hinting at a perverse historicity of painting and such tropes as the "new woman" and the "fallen woman."